 ABOUT THE OFFICE

-After a two year review of student disciplinary procedures at Notre Dame, a number of refinements have been made to the administration of student conduct processes which take effect in the 2013 Fall Semester.
+After a two year review of student disciplinary procedures at Notre Dame, a number of refinements were made to the administration of student conduct processes which took effect in the 2013 Fall Semester.
 The most noticeable change is a transition from the Office of Residence Life to a new model with the Office of Community Standards.
 Three themes were established to guide our work in student development and formation:

 - Transparency and accessibility of the student conduct process